 We’ve detected that you are using an outdated browser.
 For Windows users, this site is best experienced using Google Chrome, Firefox, or Microsoft Edge

 The activity of these compounds is based on in vitro data.
 The clinical significance of the in vitro data is unknown.
-Reuptake inhibitors modulate neurotransmitter activity through different processes than partial agonists and antagonists.3
+Reuptake inhibitors modulate neurotransmitter activity through different processes than partial agonists and antagonists.4

-binding affinities across neurotransmitter systems4,a
+across neurotransmitter systems5,a

-Serotonin, dopamine, and norepinephrine modulate each other’s activity5
+modulate each other's activity6

 The mechanism of action of brexpiprazole is unknown.
 However, the efficacy of brexpiprazole may be mediated through a combination of partial agonist activity at serotonin 5-HT1A and dopamine D2 receptors, and antagonist activity at serotonin 5-HT2A receptors.